West Queen West CAMH Wednesday Story: Psychosisby Rob Sysak, October 4, 2017

 What is the treatment for psychosis?

 Psychosis can be treated, and many people make a good recovery, especially if they get help early.
 Treatment may be recommended either on an outpatient basis or in hospital.
 It usually consists of medication and psychosocial interventions (e.g., counselling).
+If substance abuse is a part of the psychosis, people may seek help from somewhere like Arista Recovery Kansas City as part of their treatment and recovery.

 Throughout treatment, families can receive support and education during sessions with the treatment team.